Kaikukortti

 - Ask the staff for a Kaikukortti card.

-- You do not have to prove your income to get a Kaikukortti.
+- You do not have to present proof of your income to obtain the card.

 You can use Kaikukortti to get a ticket for many cultural venues in Espoo, such as museums, theatres, festivals and concerts.
-Espoo’s Kaikukortti network includes a total of some 30 cultural venues and most of their programme.
-You can also use Kaikukortti to participate in a majority of the courses offered by Espoo Adult Education Centre and Esbo Arbis.
+Espoo’s Kaikukortti network includes a total of some 30 cultural venues.
+You can also use Kaikukortti to participate in many of the adult education courses offered in Espoo.

-Each venue included in the network provides information on their Kaikukortti events on their website.
+The cultural venues give information about which events, shows or courses Kaikukortti can be used for on their own websites.
 You can also call the venue and ask about their Kaikukortti events.

-With Kaikukortti, you can get a ticket through the cultural venue’s own ticket sales channel.
-Be prepared to show your Kaikukortti and its number when getting the ticket.
+With Kaikukortti, you can get a ticket through a cultural venue’s own ticket sales channel.
+Be prepared to show your Kaikukortti and its code (number and/or letter combination) when getting the ticket.
 You cannot use Kaikukortti to get tickets from an online shop.

 If you get a ticket through Lippupiste or another commercial ticket broker, you have to pay a service charge even though the ticket itself is free of charge.
-It is possible to get tickets directly from most cultural actors without having to pay a service charge.
+It is possible to get tickets directly from most Kaikukortti accepting venues without having to pay a service charge.

-If you want to take an Adult Education Centre or Arbis course, enrol for the course as usual in advance and then telephone the Education Centre or Arbis office to give your Kaikukortti number.
+If you want to take a course at the Espoo Adult Education Centre or Esbo Arbis, enrol for the course as usual in advance and then contact the office of the given centre to give them your Kaikukortti code.

 There may be a limited number of Kaikukortti tickets and course places available.

-If your family includes children under the age of 16, you can also use your Kaikukortti to get tickets for them when you attend the event together.
-If you are a grandparent, you can also acquire free tickets for your grandchildren when you attend the event together.
-The children may also participate in Adult Education Centre or Arbis family courses with you.
+If your family includes children or grandchildren under the age of 16, you can also use your Kaikukortti to get tickets for them when you attend the event together.
+You can take one child with you to family courses organised by the Espoo Adult Education Centre or Esbo Arbis.

-Kaikukortti for communities cannot be used for courses organised by the Espoo Adult Education Centre or Esbo Arbis.
+Kaikukortti for communities cannot be used to attend courses offered by the Espoo Adult Education Centre or Esbo Arbis.

-The companion, guide or assistant of a person using the Kaikukortti card is entitled to a free ticket.
-The assistant may, for example, be an assistant of a person with a physical disability, a guide of a visually impaired person or an instructor of a person with an intellectual disability.
-An interpreter may, for example, be a sign language interpreter, a speech-to-text interpreter or an interpreter for a person with a speech impairment.
+Assistants and interpreters accompanying persons using the Kaikukortti card are always entitled to free admission.
+The assistant may be, for example, an assistant of a person with physical disabilities, a guide of a visually impaired person or an instructor of a person with intellectual disabilities.

-The holder of the Kaikukortti card needs to get a ticket for their assistant or interpreter at the same time as they get their own ticket.
+The holder of the Kaikukortti card has to get a separate ticket for the assistant or interpreter.

 You can use your Kaikukortti card to attend cultural events in other Kaikukortti municipalities.

-You can use your Kaikukortti for cultural events organised at any Kaikukortti locality.
-Kaikukortti events organised at various localities can be viewed in more detail at kaikukortti.fi(extrernal link).
+In addition to Espoo’s Kaikukortti offering, you can also use Kaikukortti to get tickets to cultural events organised by other localities.
+Kaikukortti events organised at various localities can be viewed in more detail at Kaikukortti pages(external link, opens in a new window).